 The primary function of Mint is to view all your bank accounts and cards in one place and track finances.
 It’s also a great budgeting app, as well as helps you keep track of your credit score.
 Mint is owned by Intuit, which also owns Credit Karma and TurboTax.

 You can even add in loans and investments.
-A great thing about Mint is that it includes a phone app as well as the website so that you can track your finances on-the-go.
+A great thing about Mint is that it includes a phone app as well as a website so that you can track your finances on the go.

 You’ll be able to track spending by categories using graphs and charts and receive personalized recommendations.

-Mvelopes gets its name from traditional envelope budgeting systems, breaking down your budgets into different ‘envelopes’ or categories.
+Mvelopes get their name from traditional envelope budgeting systems, breaking down your budgets into different ‘envelopes’ or categories.
 The program uses this approach, with users allocating amounts to separate envelopes.

-Like most of the other pieces of software, you can connect various bank accounts and track your spending in one place.
+Like most other pieces of software, you can connect various bank accounts and track your spending in one place.